JoaquinAdan/The5News/README.md

 ### API Decisions / Limits

 The API consumes data from NewsAPI, a free public news service.
-To ensure consistent responses and avoid overwhelming the user with information, each request to the `/news` endpoint returns **a maximum of 5 articles** with pagination possible, by querying the next 5 articles in the list.
+To ensure consistent responses and avoid overwhelming the user with information, each request to the `/news` endpoint returns **a maximum of 5 news** with pagination possible, by querying the next 5 news in the list.

 Users can filter results using the `filterBy` parameter, which accepts three options:

-- `relevancy` – returns articles most relevant to the topic.
+- `relevancy` – returns news most relevant to the topic.
-- `popularity` – returns articles that are currently most popular.
+- `popularity` – returns news that are currently most popular.
-- `publishedAt` – returns articles sorted by publication date (default).
+- `publishedAt` – returns news sorted by publication date (default).

 These limits provide useful information to the client, and I also wanted an additional parameter for the request body.